Skip to main content

 Woman with closed eyes sitting in front of the window

 Tinnitus is one of the most common hearing problems.
 It’s often described as a ringing in the ears, but not everyone experiences tinnitus in the same way.
 Some hear a buzzing sound, others describe whistling, hissing, roaring, squawking or even crickets.
 Tinnitus may appear in only one ear, or both, or in the head.
-Tinnitus affects 10-15% of the adult population and about 20% of people who experience tinnitus will need clinical intervention.1,2

 Are there different types of tinnitus?